Patient information - VivereX™ system and dressings

 A common wear time for a silicone dressing is three to seven days.
 This period of time reduces in case of wound infection or excessive wound secretion.
 The dressing should be changed in accordance with following guidelines:

-• When the wound exudate has reached or is close to the suction port as in (b) and (c).
+- When the wound exudate has reached or is close to the suction port as in (b) and (a).

-Dressing properly positioned and is accept- able to be left in place (a)
+Dressing properly positioned and is acceptable to be left in place (c)

 HOW DO I KNOW IF THE VIVEREX™ SYSTEM IS WORKING?